-- Cal OES HM continuously accepts Notices of Interest (NOIs) for consideration in the next available funding opportunity.
+- Cal OES HM continuously accepts NOIs for consideration in the next available funding opportunity.
 NOIs for Local Hazard Mitigation Plan (LHMP) updates or LHMP development are prioritized and will be prioritized for early submission in current Funding Opportunities, subject to available funding.
-We encourage your organization to submit NOIs at your earliest convenience for consideration. - Applications open: Varies depending on disaster declarations or annual competitive grant programs. - Application submission deadline: The NOI deadline has passed.
-However, Cal OES HM continuously accepts NOI applications that can be applied to the next open funding opportunity. - Expected awards: Dependent.
+We encourage your organization to submit NOIs at your earliest convenience for consideration. - Applications open: Varies depending on disaster declarations or annual competitive grant programs. - Application submission deadline: Cal OES HM continuously accepts NOI applications that can be applied to the next open funding opportunity. - Expected awards: Dependent.